 “First and foremost, good cinema must be entertaining.
 Cinema is a way of escaping from reality, so when we go to the movies, we basically want a break from our boring, every-day lives.
 We want to be entertained,” admits Juwal.
 “Personally, when I go to the movies I’m looking for more than that.
 I want to be moved.
 A good movie can often stay with me for an entire day, even more.”

-A beautifully shot film with a heartfelt message, it’s not at all surprising that director Alon Juwal has received such far-reaching acclaim for Visitors, and we can’t wait to see what he comes up with next.
+A beautifully shot film with a heartfelt message, it’s not at all surprising that producer and director Alon Juwal has received such far-reaching acclaim for Visitors, and we can’t wait to see what he comes up with next.